Asynchronous Programming

 Such callback functions must always check whether they received an exception and make sure that any problems they cause, including exceptions thrown by functions they call, are caught and given to the right function.

 Promises make this easier.
 They can be either resolved (the action finished successfully) or rejected (it failed).
-Resolve handlers (as registered with then) are called only when the action is successful, and rejections are propagated to the new promise that is returned by then.
+Resolve handlers (as registered with then) are called only when the action is successful, and rejections are propagated to the new promise returned by then.
 When a handler throws an exception, this automatically causes the promise produced by its then call to be rejected.
-So if any element in a chain of asynchronous actions fails, the outcome of the whole chain is marked as rejected, and no success handlers are called beyond the point where it failed.
+If any element in a chain of asynchronous actions fails, the outcome of the whole chain is marked as rejected, and no success handlers are called beyond the point where it failed.

-Much like resolving a promise provides a value, rejecting one also provides one, usually called the reason of the rejection.
+Much like resolving a promise provides a value, rejecting one also provides a value, usually called the reason of the rejection.
 When an exception in a handler function causes the rejection, the exception value is used as the reason.
 Similarly, when a handler returns a promise that is rejected, that rejection flows into the next promise.
 There’s a Promise.reject function that creates a new, immediately rejected promise.

 To explicitly handle such rejections, promises have a catch method that registers a handler to be called when the promise is rejected, similar to how then handlers handle normal resolution.
 It’s also very much like then in that it returns a new promise, which resolves to the original promise’s value when that resolves normally and to the result of the catch handler otherwise.
 If a catch handler throws an error, the new promise is also rejected.